PramodKumarYadav/runwright/README.md

 `reporter: [["list"], ["html"], ["github"], ["./state-reporter.js"]],`

 - Add a post-commit as shown [here](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/.husky/post-commit).
-  - This will automatically add state.json file to the branch.
+  - This will automatically add `state.json` file to the branch.

-- Add a [reusable workflow](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/.github/workflows/reusable-workflow.yml)that can take inputs from user to run playwright commands and finish tests in x mins.
+- Add a [reusable workflow](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/.github/workflows/reusable-workflow.yml) that can take inputs from user to run playwright commands and finish tests in x mins.

 - Add a example [trigger workflow](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/.github/workflows/run-all-tests-on-push-to-main.yml) that shows how to use the reusable workflow to run desired tests.

 ### Step2: Run tests based on the defined triggers (push to main, pull_request to main, schedule etc all)

 - Create an event that triggers the workflow and verify if the tests finish in approx same projected time.
+ - For now, you can use the [trigger workflow](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/.github/workflows/run-all-tests-on-push-to-main.yml) you copied above to trigger and run these tests.
+Fork the repo and push something on your main branch to trigger tests.

 ### Step3: Report found issues.

-- If you find any issues, use the issues page to log issues.
+- If you find any issues, use the [issues page](https://github.com/PramodKumarYadav/runwright/issues) to raise them.

 ## Things to rememember